“Labor Omnia Vincit” McKay Law

 • Healthcare costs

-• Lost income and diminished earning ability
+• Lost income and reduced earning capacity

-• Motorcycle and gear damage
+• Damage to motorcycle and protective gear

 • Loss of enjoyment of life